jenders97/screenpen/README.md

 ## Description

+This is a fork of Robert Susik's [Screenpen](https://github.com/rsusik/screenpen) that I modified to match what I wanted more.

 Screen annotation software which allows drawing directly on the screen.
 It is an open source and multiplatform
 (all systems that support Python)